Western Australian Museum: Old museum

+The museum closed for major redevelopment in June 2016.

 The Perth site also included the Discovery Centre, designed to help children and adults interact and learn about the museum's collections and research.
-The Discovery Centre relocated to a Discovery Zone in the State Library of Western Australia, but this closed permanently from 8 December 2019.
+After the closure of the main museum for redevelopment, the Discovery Centre relocated to a Discovery Zone in the State Library of Western Australia in September 2016, but this closed permanently from 8 December 2019.